 For those that don’t know, James used to be an accountant, so he’s got a pretty good idea of how to handle money.
 And it really shows with the way that he’s running his brand.

 Everything is purchased in cash, and he takes on as a little debt as possible.
 This will give him a ton of flexibility if and when things get tight, and he’s able to make quick changes when needed because he’s not tied down to long-term financial commitments.
 It’s basically the opposite approach that Matt Farah has taken with his net worth.
 In Matt’s case, he’s highly leveraged – but it helps to grow his brand.

 Based on the above data, I calculate thestradman’s net worth to be $3.25 million

 I think I’m becoming numb to very high net worth values of automotive YouTubers.
 I was a lot more excited after calculating the net worth of TJ hunt, but doing it now for thestradman isn’t so shocking for me.
 As a matter of fact, I had a suspicion it was going to be this high even before giving it any thought.

-Still, $3.25 million is amazing.
+Still, $3.25 million is amazing (not as amazing as Salomondrin’s net worth, but still).
 As a matter of fact, Doug DeMuro is worth a whole heck of a lot less than that.
 And he’s arguably the most watched car guy on YouTube!

 Anyway, good for James.
 The guy is thouroughly obsessed with exotic cars – and it really shows in every video.
 He’s living his dream, and I can only envy him for taking big chances in life to get where he is today.